jagheterfredrik/meb-preheat/README.md

 <img width="410" alt="Screenshot 2025-03-14 at 15 00 18" src="https://github.com/user-attachments/assets/889807ee-34fd-44f2-a610-42f394f634ba" />

-The heater seems to be made by DBK and has been investigated a bit over [openinverter.org](https://openinverter.org/forum/viewtopic.php?t=2211), particularily relevant is the LIN bus info:

-Low voltage connector (black, connector type 1J0973714) pinout
+The heater seems to be made by BorgWarner, and the pinout of the low voltage connector (black, connector type 1J0973714):
  - 1: +12V
  - 2: GND
  - 4: LIN

-Which agrees with the ID.4 wiring diagram, available from e.g. [vwidtalk.com](https://www.vwidtalk.com/threads/repair-manual-and-all-kinds-of-id-4-information.14263).
+See the ID.4 wiring diagram, available from e.g. [vwidtalk.com](https://www.vwidtalk.com/threads/repair-manual-and-all-kinds-of-id-4-information.14263).

 <img width="391" alt="Screenshot 2025-03-14 at 15 06 33" src="https://github.com/user-attachments/assets/dd0b78ba-e854-4e69-aba7-3779fff136a7" />

-The LIN communication is documented in the thread as "The feedback comes on ID48.
-Byte 0 is power.
-13 for 770W, 26 for 1540W.
-ID28 is sent for control.
-Byte 0 is power, last bit of byte 1 starts and stops".
-The wiki has the information a [bit more cleaned up](https://openinverter.org/wiki/Volkswagen_Heater#LIN_Bus_Communication).

-The thread goes on to say that the power is a value in percent 0-100 of a maximum of 5kW (although the datasheet mentions a boost mode of 7kW).
-The thread also "...confirmed the heater self regulates if it gets too hot..."

-Some [code](https://github.com/damienmaguire/Stm32-vcu/blob/master/src/VWheater.cpp) is available in the zombieverter project.
+The LIN communication is documented is different from [older VW/VAG heaters](https://openinverter.org/wiki/Volkswagen_Heater#LIN_Bus_Communication).

+Every 50ms a PID is polled, alternating between:
+ - ID 15 (0x0F): 8 bytes, in my case 0, 190, 0, 0, 150, 64, 58, 60.
+My assumption is that it is feedback and the last three are temperatures -50.
+During a 15 second listen, only the fifth byte (150) value flip flopped between 150 and 151.
+ - ID 28 (0x1C): 4 bytes, in my case 254, 252, 1, 248.
+I assume this is control but I don't think the heater was heating so not sure.
+This value remained constant.

 According to the NHTSA document: "The coolant temperature sensors are connected directly to the J840 Battery Regulation Control Module.
 The control unit uses the sensor information to regulate the V590 High-Voltage Battery Coolant Pump."
 If this is the case, then hopefully all we have to do is to enable the Z132 PTC heater over LIN and the J840 module would regulate the coolant pump for us.
 If this is not the case, we would have to also interface with the V590 coolant pump, which is probably controlled using a PWM signal.